Active Self-Semi-Supervised Learning for Few Labeled Samples

-\begin{IEEEbiography}[{ }]{Stefan Williams (S’99–A’01–M’02)} received a BSc in systems engineering design from the University of Waterloo in 1997 and a PhD in field robotics from the University of Sydney in 2002.
+\textbf{Stefan Williams} received a BSc in systems engineering design from the University of Waterloo in 1997 and a PhD in field robotics from the University of Sydney in 2002.
 He is Professor of Marine Robotics at the University of Sydney’s Australian Centre for Field Robotics, and heads Australia’s Integrated Marine Observing System AUV Facility.
-His research interests include simultaneous localization and mapping in underwater environments, autonomous navigation and data interpretation. \end{IEEEbiography}
+His research interests include simultaneous localization and mapping in underwater environments, autonomous navigation and data interpretation.